 At the time, Google offered their employees different maternity leave policies depending on where they resided.
 Employees in the United States were given 12 weeks of paid maternity leave, except in California.

 California was only given 7 weeks for maternity leave.
 The policy wasn’t sufficient enough for new moms in either case which led these employees to resign.

 By 2007, the people ops team was able to correct the issue.
 Maternity leave was extended to 5 months with full benefits for all United States employees.
 Google’s people ops team was able to identify a problem, find the cause, and devise a viable solution.

 HR could have solved this issue but, let’s be honest, the typical HR department may not have the time or the manpower to identify and rectify this issue.

-People ops, meanwhile, works to ensure employees have the best experience possible at an organization and can operate at their best.
+People ops, meanwhile, works to ensure each person has the best employee experience possible at an organization and can operate at their best.

 The people ops team keeps track of slow seasons and lets HR know when it’s the best time to hire.
-People ops also evaluate current techniques, procedures, and policies for effectiveness.
+People ops also evaluate current techniques, procedures, processes such as performance management, and policies for effectiveness.

 At my last HR position, a few employees complained about missing emails.
 We thought it was an IT issue and would direct them accordingly, but IT said the emails were getting through fine.